-The employer contribution is calculated annually and is made up of three parts: (1) the normal cost, which is the cost of funding the benefits all active employees will earn that year; (2) that year's payment for the unfunded accrued liability (UAL); and (3) TRSL's non-investment related administrative expenses.
+The employer contribution is calculated annually and is made up of three parts: (1) the normal cost, which is the cost of funding the benefits all active employees will earn that year; (2) that year's payment for the unfunded accrued liability (UAL); and (3) the admin expense rate, which is the retirement system administrative expenses to be funded annually through the employer contribution rate rather than amortized over 30 years.

-Over the last five years, the normal cost for the K-12 Regular Plan has ranged between 3% and 5%.
+Over the last five years, the normal cost for the K-12 Regular Plan has ranged between 3% and 4%.
 Payments to the UAL are determined annually by statute.
 TRSL administrative expenses are now funded through employer contributions.
 Employer and employee contributions are pooled and invested by the TRSL Board.